syncfusion-content/maui-docs/MAUI/PDF-Viewer/Shapes.md

 1. Cloudy
 2. Solid

 N> By default, border style of the shape annotations is solid.
-The value of `BorderStyle` property is applicable to square and polygon annotations only and it does not affect other shape annotations such as circle, line, arrow, and polyline annotations.
+The value of `BorderStyle` property is applicable only for square and polygon annotations only and it does not affect other shape annotations such as circle, line, arrow, and polyline annotations.

-### Draw cloud shape annotation
+### Draw cloud shaped annotation

 To draw a cloud annotation, set the annotation mode to either [AnnotationMode.Square](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.AnnotationMode.html) or [AnnotationMode.Polygon](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.AnnotationMode.html).
 Then you should set the `BorderStyle` property of the shape annotation settings to `BorderStyle.Cloudy`.
 The following sample code illustrates how to draw a rectangle and polygon annotation with the cloud border style.